Features

 • Special handling for plumbed legs (where the clino correction doesn't apply).

-• Support for most input units: metres, feet, degrees, mils, grads, minutes, and also user specifiable units.
+• Support for most input units: metres, feet, degrees, grads, minutes, and also user specifiable units.
 Percent gradient is also supported.

 • Each measurement can have its Standard Deviation specified separately (for specifying the 'grade' of a section, giving special treatment to an odd or suspicious measurement, or feeding in measurements derived from techniques such as radiolocation).